lisagarbe/lisagarbe.github.io/content/authors/garbe/_index.md

 # - Visitors
 ---

 I am a postdoctoral research fellow in the Institutions and Political Inequality unit at the [Berlin Social Science Center (WZB)](https://wzb.eu/de) in Berlin, Germany.

-I graduated with a PhD in Political Science from the [University of St.Gallen](https://www.unisg.ch/en/), Switzerland, in 2021.
-I study authoritarianism and political exclusion with a particular focus on how digitalization affects core democratic processes such as elections.
-My current research explores how governments censor internet access and the consequences of censorship for political mobilization in Africa.
-I have conducted research in Uganda and Ethiopia.
+My general research interests include comparative politics, conflict studies, Internet politics, and political inequality.

+Most of my current research projects explore how digitalization affects core democratic institutions such as elections and shape government-citizen relationships.
+I am interested in both the <i>intended</i> consequences of government efforts to control internet access, such as censorship or shutdowns, and the <i>unintended</i> repercussions of government digitalization initiatives, including biometric identification systems.

+My work has been published in the [Journal of Peace Research](https://journals.sagepub.com/home/JPR), [Review of International Organizations](https://www.springer.com/journal/11558), and [PLOS ONE](https://journals.plos.org/plosone/), among others.

+I have conducted field research in Uganda and Ethiopia.

 See my [CV](files/cv_meder.pdf) for details.